-Example 2: "Make a soft exertion for three agility gems, disarm your opponent."
+Example 2: "Make a Soft Exertion for three agility gems, disarm your opponent."
 In this case out of the 5 cards you draw you must find at least 3 agility gems in order for the card to take effect.
-If you find less than 3 your opponent is not disarmed and the card has no effect.
+If you find less than 3 your opponent is not Disarmed and the card has no effect.

 Attribute Checks: An Attribute Check is a term defining any time you make an Exertion for specific gems to create an effect, not to modify an effect.

 Attribute Challenge: An Attribute Challenge will require an immediate response by your opponent and both players will make a Soft Exertion during your turn.
+In the event of a tie during an attribute challenge, no effects will happen.

 Hard Exertions: You may only make one Hard Exertion per turn.
 Any cards that you reveal and do not use are placed into your Discard Pile after the Exertion has been fulfilled.
-After you make a Hard Exertion, you may no longer play cards from your hand during your current phase.
-This does not end that phase, it only ends your ability to play cards from your hand during that phase.
-For this reason, it is important to remember to play everything you wish to play from your hand before Exerting.
+After you make a Hard Exertion, you may no longer play cards from your Hand during your current phase.
+This does not end that phase, it only ends your ability to play cards from your Hand during that phase.
+For this reason, it is important to remember to play everything you wish to play from your Hand before Exerting.
 Below are the uses for a Hard Exertion -

 1.)
 Power Blows: To make a Power Blow, declare one of your attacks a Power Blow then make an Exertion during your Attack Phase.
-When you make an attack you play a Power Blow it does 4 damage instead of 2.
+When you make an attack you play a Power Blow it does an additional 2 points of damage.
 You may only make one Power Blow per turn.
-If you make a Power Blow, your opponent has the right to make the next attack they play during their next turn Hidden (see Hidden Attacks).
-If an attack is already a Power Blow, you cannot make it a Power Blow again.
+If you make a Power Blow, your opponent has the right to make the next attack they play during their turn Hidden (see Hidden Attacks).
+If an attack is already a Power Blow, you cannot make it a Power Blow again by making an Exertion, however, you can modify a Power Blow into a Head Shot.
 If you have a card that must be played in conjunction with an attack that is considered a Power Blow, play the card first then make the attack a Power Blow.